 Poisoning/Change in diet

-See our toxic plants list here.
 If you suspect your rabbit has eaten something toxic, call the poison control center or your veterinarian immediately.
 You can administer liquid charcoal and fluids if you have those on hand.
 Do not feed your rabbit human food or change your rabbit’s diet suddenly.
+Sudden ingestion of fruit or human foods like sweet cereals can lead to bloat, which is usually fatal.

 You can look at your rabbit’s front teeth to see if she has incisor malocclusion, but your veterinarian will have to look at the back teeth with a scope.
-Signs that a rabbit might have molar problems include drooling or a slowdown in consumption of hay (or pellets) to a greater extent than veggies, or eating in a more gingerly fashion.
+Signs that a rabbit might have molar problems include drooling or a slowdown in consumption of hay (or pellets) to a greater extent than veggies, or eating in a more gingerly fashion, or making a "chewing" motion with back teeth without actually eating food.
 When the back teeth cut into the gums and tongue, it becomes painful to eat hay; you may see your rabbit start to eat hay or pellets and then let them drop out of her mouth.
 It’s best to be proactive and have a wellness exam every year to detect problems before they impact your rabbit’s ability to eat.

 URIs (upper respiratory infections), abscesses, and other problems caused by bacteria